Faculty

 Bart Maesen

 Dr. Bart Maesen studied medicine at the University of Antwerp.
 After obtaining his medical degree, he conducted scientific research into ischemia/reperfusion damage at the University of Antwerp.
-He subsequently moved to Maastricht University where he conducted research into various aspects of the substrate of atrial fibrillation in the group of Prof. Dr. Ulrich Schotten.
+He subsequently moved to Maastricht University where he conducted research into various aspects of the substrate of AF in Prof. Dr. Ulrich Schotten’s group.
 In 2011 he was trained as a cardiothoracic surgeon at Maastricht UMC+ and registered as such in 2017.
 In 2015 he received his PhD from Maastricht University.
-In addition to general cardiothoracic procedures, his attention is focused on minimally invasive surgery (hybrid AF ablation, rhythm surgery, transcatheter heart valve intervention).
-Within the European Association of Cardiothoracic Surgery (EACTS) he is a member of the "Arrhythmia Taskforce".
+In addition to general cardiothoracic procedures, his attention is focused on minimally invasive surgery (Hybrid AF ablation, rhythm surgery, transcatheter heart valve intervention).
+Within the European Association of Cardiothoracic Surgery (EACTS) he is a member of the “Arrhythmia Taskforce”.

 Daniel Pereda